Associate Degree Audit Forms

 - Postponing Math Science requirements too long for AD Arts (e.g.: a Lab course which meets 3 days a week)

-- Not understanding precluded credits (e.g. Math 100 and Math 110 count only as 1 course – 3 credits; Math 111 and Math 113 also count as 1 course towards an Associate Degree)
+- Not understanding precluded credits (e.g. Math 100 and Math 110 count only as 1 course – 3 credits; Math 111 and Math 113 and Math 115 also count as 1 course towards an Associate Degree).

-- Not having a cumulative GPA of 2.0: You may have to repeat a course to improve cum GPA.
+- Not having a cumulative GPA of 2.0: You may have to repeat a course to improve your cumulative GPA.
 A cumulative GPA of 1.98 will not get you an Associate Degree.

-See a counselor for a degree audit if you have any questions.
+See a counsellor for a degree audit if you have any questions.
 It may prevent you from facing problems in the future.

 - Business Concentration